Chart Color Schemes

 Blackburn South's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Blackburn South's health metrics are close to national benchmarks.
-The level of common health conditions among its general population is somewhat typical but higher than the national average among older cohorts.
+Blackburn South's health metrics closely align with national benchmarks.
+The prevalence of common health conditions among its general population is somewhat typical but higher than the national average among older cohorts.

-Private health cover rate is exceptionally high at approximately 59% of the total population (6,580 people), compared to 56.0% across Greater Melbourne.
-The most common medical conditions are arthritis and mental health issues, impacting 7.4 and 7.3% of residents respectively, while 70.1% declare themselves completely clear of medical ailments, compared to 73.9% across Greater Melbourne.
-The area has 21.2% of residents aged 65 and over (2,350 people), higher than the 17.7% in Greater Melbourne.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+Private health cover is exceptionally high at approximately 59% of the total population (6,577 people), compared to 56.0% across Greater Melbourne.
+The most common medical conditions are arthritis and mental health issues, affecting 7.4% and 7.3% of residents respectively.
+Conversely, 70.1% of residents declare themselves completely clear of medical ailments, compared to 73.9% in Greater Melbourne.
+Blackburn South has a higher proportion of seniors aged 65 and over at 21.2% (2,349 people), compared to 17.7% in Greater Melbourne.
+Health outcomes among seniors present challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health